Customer Care Policy

 • Respect for the person and rights of all staff.

-5. The principal function of all staff is to protect the health and safety of all customers and facilitate their enjoyment of an event.
+5. The principal function of all staff is to protect the health and safety of customers and to facilitate their enjoyment of an event.
 Staff should:

-• Be familiar with the health and safety requirements of the venue especially standard and emergency exit routes.
+• Be familiar with the health and safety requirements of the venue, especially standard and emergency exit routes, and with the layout and characteristics of the venue.

 • Provide information to customers about the venue, the event and other relevant details.

-• Listen sympathetically to complaints and try to resolve them or refer them to others who might.
+• Listen sympathetically to complaints from customers and try to resolve them, or to refer them to others who might.

-• Give advice or guidance in a helpful tone.
+• Give advice or guidance in a friendly and helpful tone.

 • Refrain from aggressive, foul or abusive language regardless of any provocation.

-• Avoid confrontation but try to resolve difficulties or secure support in any situation which has the potential to escalate.
+• Avoid confrontation but try to resolve difficulties, if this is not possible then look to secure support for any situation which has the potential to escalate.

-• Refer problems which cannot be resolved to a supervisor.
+• Refer problems which cannot be resolved to a supervisor or manager.

 • Be firm but pleasant when conveying information, advice or guidance which is contrary to the wishes of the customer.